Resilience Coping Recovery And Romance Scam Victims [UPDATED 2024]

 Adaptable Victims

 People who are adaptable and able to adjust to life’s challenges are likely to have improved ability to cope.
 This may be emotional or behavioral adaptability or finding the positive elements in negative events (“silver lining”).
 Another element with respect to adaptability might be the willingness to adjust course mid-stream and make minor corrections in coping behaviors.
 This would likely increase the chances of successfully facing problems.
 For example, a person may feel distressed and decide to phone a friend to talk.
-If there is no answer, the person may need to adapt the plan and go for a walk, call another friend, meditate, call a help-line, or whatever.
+If there is no answer, the person may need to adapt the plan and go for a walk, call another friend, meditate, call a helpline, or whatever.
 Those people who are not able to adapt their plan may stop at only one or two options and decrease the odds of successfully coping.

 Positive People

-People who have a positive outlook in the form of hope for the future tend to be more resilient also.
+People who have a positive outlook in the form of hope for the future tend to be more resilient.
 Similarly, resilient people tend to see the world as a safe place.
 Many victims struggle with both hope and feeling safe after being victimized.
 In fact, much effort goes into building hope and motivation when supporting victims of crime.
 Therefore, the victims who are able to have some hope or who feel safe are much more likely to withstand the crisis of crime victimization.

 Repressive Coper (Coping Repressively)

 Repressive copers are people who tend to avoid negative thoughts, emotions, and memories – this is a form of denial.
-These victims tend to emotionally disengage from challenging situations in that they do not feel stress even when physical measures indicate that they are stressed.
+These victims tend to emotionally disengage from challenging situations in that they do not feel stressed even when physical measures indicate that they are stressed.
 Denial can have benefits if limited.
-These are often the people who say that “it didn’t really bother me.”
-Popular opinion holds that these people are “shut-down” and need to get in touch with their feelings.
+These are often the people who say “it didn’t really bother me.”
+Popular opinion holds that these people are “shut down” and need to get in touch with their feelings.
 Although this may be true for some victims, others may be better left to this natural coping strategy for a while – but if it extends for more than a couple of months, then professional help may be needed.

 Experiencing Complex Emotions

 Those people who are able to experience and manage complex emotions are better able to face challenging situations and not feel overwhelmed.
 In contrast to the repressive copers, these victims are able to identify and experience emotions very well, without blocking.
-Victims who are excellent at handling their emotions when dealing with the challenge of victimization and with the justice system do cope better.
+Victims who are excellent at handling their emotions when dealing with the challenge of victimization and with the justice system cope better.
 It is interesting to note that resiliency is linked to both repressive copers and those who process emotions well.
 This emphasizes the fact that a one-size-fits-all approach will not work for all victims; each victim must allow themselves to find his or her strengths and usual ways of coping.
 Qualified support groups can be very helpful in this.

 Experiencing Positive Emotions